 The idea behind this trend is to make your floor design and home look like it is one-of-a-kind, with pieces you won’t find anywhere else.

 Smooth floors used to be all the rage.
-People filled their homes with perfectly symmetrical pieces of unmarked wood, laminate, linoleum, or polished tile.
+People filled their homes with perfectly symmetrical pieces of engineered hardwood, laminate flooring, linoleum, luxury vinyl, or polished tile.

 That time has passed.
 Now is the time of gorgeous individual flooring pieces, made with imperfections that are their kind of beautiful.